 7 – Zoom In and Out of the Timeline / Waveform Monitor

-You might not know that you can zoom in and out of your timeline in FIVE, which can be particularly useful for viewing audio waveforms in detail and for redacting audio segments.
+You might not know that you can zoom in and out of your timeline in FIVE.
+It can be particularly useful for viewing audio waveforms in detail and for redacting audio segments.
 Hold the CTRL button and zoom in and out the timeline horizontally with your mouse scroll wheel – or hold the SHIFT button to zoom in and out vertically.

 8 – Show the Saturated Pixels